List of Hindi television actresses

-Hindi television has also served as a launchpad for many crossover stars who later achieved success in film or digital media, including Yami Gautam, Prachi Desai, Mrunal Thakur, and Mouni Roy.
-As the medium continues to evolve, Hindi television actresses remain at the forefront of entertainment, shaping narratives that reach millions of homes daily.
-The following list highlights some of the most prominent Hindi television actresses and the decades during which they were most active or influential.
+Over the years, Hindi television has also served as a launchpad for many crossover stars who later achieved success in film or digital media, including Vidya Balan, Prachi Desai, Yami Gautam, Mrunal Thakur, and Mouni Roy.
+As the medium continues to evolve, Hindi television actresses remain at the forefront of entertainment, shaping narratives that reach millions of homes daily The following list highlights some of the most prominent Hindi television actresses and the decades during which they were most active or influential.